Dmitry-N-Medvedev/feather/docs/ARCHITECTURE.md

 All token types are [Google Macaroons](https://research.google/pubs/pub41892/).
 The [macaroons.js](https://github.com/nitram509/macaroons.js) library is used to leverage this functionality.

-Have a look at why [JWT is bad](https://latacora.micro.blog/a-childs-garden/) and other nice security related stuff.
+Learn why [JWT is bad](https://latacora.micro.blog/a-childs-garden/) and other nice security related stuff.

 #### AccountToken